- For annual performance, please refer to our Sustainability Report 2019.

 We conduct regular customer research programmes to keep abreast of emerging service needs and develop improvement plans to enhance user experience.
 Our aim is to ensure that every ride with MTR is a pleasant and amiable journey.

-As a people-oriented mass transit operator, we make use of technological solutions to provide high-quality services and keep our customers well-informed on all relevant aspects.
+We make use of technological solutions to provide high-quality services and keep our customers well-informed.
 In addition to the LCD information display systems on station platforms, we have developed a variety of mobile apps to supplement existing services and facilities.
-The MTR Mobile App allows passengers to plan their journeys easily and effectively, while our MTR Malls and Elements Mall apps include features such as shop directories, promotions, and exclusive rewards programmes of respective properties for our customers.
+The MTR Mobile app allows passengers to plan their journeys easily and effectively, while our MTR Malls and Elements Mall apps include features such as shop directories, promotions, and exclusive rewards programmes of respective properties for our customers.

 To build upon our service quality and customer convenience initiatives, we look to enhance the travel experience by including vibrant art installations in our station concourses and platforms to provide a stimulating and inspiring journey.

-While all newly planned stations will be designed with baby care rooms, we have made available breastfeeding areas at 20 of our interchange stations to provide a more comfortable environment for mothers to nurse their babies.
+While all newly planned stations will be designed with babycare rooms, we have made available breastfeeding areas at 23 of our interchange stations to provide a more comfortable environment for mothers to nurse their babies.
 For stations without a designated breastfeeding area, private rooms can be arranged through our station staff.
-Our customer website has further information.
-We will continue to explore the provision of breastfeeding areas in existing stations where possible.
+We continue to explore the provision of breastfeeding areas in existing stations where possible.

 Our customer education campaigns are a vital part of our continuous development for a safer and more pleasant MTR experience for all.
 Through various courtesy campaigns we aim to promote positive passenger behaviours for a more comfortable experience throughout our network.